Do Go On - 443 - The Theft of The Scream

 Thank God.

-So I'm going to read out a name.
+So I'm going to read out of the name.

 Dave's going to hype you up.